Countless workers across Ireland who are working from home due to the Covid-19 outbreak are entitled to avail of e-worker tax relief.

 E-worker relief is a tax relief on expenses which people may incur while working from home.

-If you have never worked from home before, you may be unaware of this relief and how to claim it.
+If you have never worked from home before, you may be unaware of this form of relief and how to claim it.

 In this guide we’ll discuss everything you need to know - including how to determine if you are eligible and what you will need in order to apply.